lucidworks/banana/README.md

 beyond what is available in Kibana, helping users build complete applications that leverage the data stored in Apache Solr, HDFS and a variety of sources in the enterprise.

-If you have any questions, please visit our [Google Group Forum](https://groups.google.com/forum/#!forum/lucidworks-banana).
+If you have any questions, please email banana-support@lucidworks.com

 ## Trademarks